gromacs/gromacs/docs/release-notes/2022/major/removed-functionality.rst

 The need for the mdrun-only build of |Gromacs| has expired, as it has the same set of dependencies as regular |Gromacs|.
-It was deprecated in GROMACS 2021.
+It was deprecated in |Gromacs| 2021.
 Removing it will simplify maintenance, testing, documentation, installation, and teaching new users.

 :issue:`3808`